ffx0s/xcrop/README.md

 ## License

-calendar is released under the [MIT License](http://desandro.mit-license.org/).
+xcrop is released under the [MIT License](http://desandro.mit-license.org/).
 Have at it.

   [1]: http://7jptea.com1.z0.glb.clouddn.com/crop/crop-1.jpg